 - Changes in appearance as they begin to neglect personal hygiene

 People who struggle with addiction to prescription painkillers, like hydrocodone, may lie or steal in order to get more of the drug.
 Because of changing prescription painkiller laws and regulations, including tighter regulations over how often people refill their prescriptions, many people who developed an addiction to hydrocodone are switching to illegal street drugs like heroin because they are easier to find and less expensive.
 This is an extremely dangerous change in the prescription opioid addiction epidemic and has led to thousands of people experiencing and dying from overdoses.

 If a person struggles with opioid addiction for a long time, they can develop chronic health conditions that affect their quality of life.
-These include:
+These may include:4

 - Hearing loss

 - Liver damage

 - Chronic constipation

 People who develop an addiction to hydrocodone will also develop a high tolerance for opioid drugs, meaning that other painkillers, like Percocet, will not work well for them if they struggle with chronic pain.
 They may also become physically dependent on these drugs because the brain’s management of neurotransmitters will change, requiring the presence of opioid drugs to maintain normalcy.
 To avoid serious long-term health problems from opioid addiction, it is important to find medical professionals and a rehabilitation program that can help with a safe detox plan and therapy to overcome substance abuse.